glory-ka/knowledgeTrace/html_css/css/css-04.md

 Normal Document Flow
 --------------------
 This is the default browser layout method.
-Its displays the content, in order, found in HTML elememts.
+Its displays the content, in order, found in HTML elements.
 It stacks up elements on top of each other.

 **Block-level elements**:
 + Headings